funcool/rumext/doc/user-guide.md

   runtime thanks to **hicada**).
 - performance focused, with a goal to offer almost 0 runtime overhead on top of React.

+### Why the import alias ie `mf` in the examples?

+The usual convention of importing RUM project was to use `rum/defc` or `m/defc`.
+For Rumext the most straightforward abbreviation would have been `mx/defc`.
+But that preffix was already use for something else.
+So finally we choose `mf/defc`.
+But this is not mandatory, it's only a convention we follow in this manual and in Penpot.

 ### What is the legacy mode?